Dental Template Customisation — 39 Days, 40h, Staged Release in Joplin MO

 The principle behind this is simple: on a templated build, the QA loop is where the value is delivered.
 A shorter QA cycle is a weaker match to the design, not a faster delivery.

 4. Customisation without drift.
-Every deviation from the template default — page layouts, section components, style tokens, font embeds, button variants — was contained inside the per-client override layer.
-The agency’s shared “Glowing” template components were not modified.
+We contained every deviation from the template default — page layouts, section components, style tokens, font embeds, button variants — inside the per-client override layer.
+We did not modify the agency’s shared “Glowing” template components.
 The pre-release site and the phase-two expansion pages will share the same template foundations because no shortcut in phase one compromised them.

 5. Cross-device verification.
-Customisations were QA’d on desktop, tablet, and mobile viewports.
-Mobile-specific issues — including a button layout regression on narrow screens that required a targeted CSS fix — were caught and resolved during the QA loop before handoff.
+We QA’d customisations on desktop, tablet, and mobile viewports.
+We caught and resolved mobile-specific issues — including a button layout regression on narrow screens that required a targeted CSS fix — during the QA loop before handoff.
 Each QA round covered the pages affected by that round’s deltas, not the full site, which is how a staged build stays efficient without losing coverage.

 The font had to be confirmed first.
 The Adobe Typekit embed was missing from both the Figma and the brief — resolving it in the first days meant every subsequent QA round was reviewing the actual design, not a visual stand-in.
 With the foundation confirmed, 40 QA rounds across 39 days closed each delta cleanly against the “Glowing” template’s override layer without touching shared components.